What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 Here’s how they differ:

-• When you sell your own products or services, you’re not expected to give an unbiased opinion.
+• When you sell your products or services, you’re not expected to give an unbiased opinion.
 It would be unusual—and probably counterproductive—to list the downside or drawbacks of your solution on your sales page.
 With affiliate marketing, you should only promote products that you think are genuinely good, but you can give a more rounded look at them and talk about any limitations.

-• Selling your own products takes a lot of upfront investment of time and quite possibly money.
+• Selling your own products takes a lot of upfront investment of time and, quite possibly, money.
 Even selling services may require a lot of work to develop the service.
 With affiliate marketing, all that upfront work has already been done by the product creator.
 All you need to do is promote it.

-How to Get Started With Affiliate Marketing (and Making Money)
+How to Get Started with Affiliate Marketing (and Making Money)

 Ryan Robinson Affiliate Blogger (Headshot)